Associazione Italiana Chef New York

 An organization made up of Italian culinary chefs upholding the strongest values of Italian cuisine abroad.

 We have created a network of Italian distinguished chefs to share ideas, cooking techniques, knowledge, and employment opportunities in NYC

-Money raised through fundraising events will go towards scholarships for Italian culinary students, research of authentic artisan foods imported from Italy and to promote the true Italian dining experience in NYC.
+Money raised through fundraising events will go towards to medicine cure research, scholarships for Italian culinary students, research of authentic artisan foods imported from Italy and to promote the true Italian dining experience in NYC.

 L'AICNY e' apartitica, indipendente e senza finalita' di lucro

 1) Rappresentare sul territorio di New York coloro che si dedicano all'attivita' culinaria professionale, creando occasioni di incontro e dibattito su problemi della categoria, favorendo una migliore conoscenza e cooperazione tra tutti i soggetti che operano nel settore.